 The Peron-Naturaliste Partnership (PNP) is an incorporated collective group of nine local governments between Cape Peron and Cape Naturaliste in the southwest of Western Australia – Bunbury, Busselton, Capel, Dardanup, Harvey, Mandurah, Murray, Rockingham, Waroona.

 The PNP was formed in 2011 through a volunteer agreement but recognising the long-term benefits of the partnership and the importance of dealing with coastal matters, the PNP became an incorporated group in 2015.
-The current Chairperson is City of Rockingham Councillor Mark Jones and the Deputy Chairperson is City of Mandurah Councillor Caroline Knight.
+The current Chairperson is Shire of Capel Councillor John Fergusson and the Deputy Chairperson is City of Mandurah Councillor Caroline Knight.

 Guided by the Board is a Coastal Planning Committee, Coastal Management Committee and a Secretariat consisting of two part-time Coastal Adaptation Coordinators and the host Council which is currently the City of Mandurah.